Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift: Preliminaries and main result

 \end{corollary} The hypocoercivity approach in \cite{AE} provides the optimal (i.e. maximal) value for $\mu$ and a computable value for $c$, which is however not sharp, i.e. $c>c_{\min}$ with

-The central goal of this paper is the determination of $c_{\min}$.
-Actually, we shall go much beyond this: The main result of this paper is to show that the $\mathcal{H}$-propagator norm of (stable) FP equations is \textit{equal} to the (Euclidean) propagator norm of its corresponding drift ODE $\dot{x}(t)=-Cx(t)$.
-Hence, all decay properties of the FP equation \eqref{FP} can be obtained from a simple linear ODE and sharp exponential decay estimates of an ODE carry over to the corresponding FP equation.
+\bea{One} central goal of this paper is the determination of $c_{\min}$. \bea{But,} actually, we shall go much beyond this: The main result of this paper, \bea{Theorem \ref{maintheo}, states }that the $\mathcal{H}$-propagator norm of each (stable) FP-equation is \textit{equal} to the \bea{(spectral)} propagator norm of its corresponding drift ODE $\dot{x}(t)=-Cx(t)$.
+Hence, all decay properties of the FP-equation \eqref{FP} can be obtained from a simple linear ODE, and sharp exponential decay estimates of \bea{this} ODE carry over to the corresponding FP-equation. \bea{So, for quantifying the decay behavior of FP-equations with linear drift, an infinite dimensional PDE problem can be replaced by a (small) finite dimensional ODE problem.}